samb-t/unleashing-transformers/README.md

 To specify a different port when training any models, use the `--visdom_port` flag.

-### Train a Vector-Quantized Image Model on FFHQ
+### Train a Vector-Quantized autoencoder on FFHQ

-The following command starts the training for a Vector-Quantized image model on FFHQ:
+The following command starts the training for a Vector-Quantized autoencoder on FFHQ:
 ```
 python3 src/train_vqgan.py --dataset ffhq --log_dir vqae_ffhq --amp --batch_size 4
 ```